GLOBAL MARKETS-Dollar jumps on S&P credit revision, bond yields rise

 The dollar extended gains versus the yen to hit a session high, while prices for long-dated Treasury debt slipped, continuing a selloff sparked by uncertainty over when the Federal Reserve would begin scaling back bond purchases.

-German Bund futures fell to a three-month low with the September Bund futures contract settling down 54 ticks at 142.85, its lowest since mid-March.
+German Bund futures fell to a three-month low, The September Bund futures contract settled down 54 ticks at 142.85, its lowest since mid-March.

 Analysts and investors said the S&P news was unlikely to spur a sharp rally or impact speculation about when the Fed might ease back on its bond buying, but added to generally upbeat sentiment about the outlook for the U.S. economy.